PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 - - -

 The Prince was glad to find the trail, being tired of fields, forest and ferns.
-A biting chill with little sun since the bright morning.
+A biting chill with little sun, at least, not since the bright morning.

 His clothes and pack soaked through.
 His muscles ached; he had never walked so far with such a weight.
-He could not stop yet.
+He could not stop yet though.
+The tall holly hedges obscured the hut which came into The Prince's view, round the corner along the trail.
+A small opening with stables, a wooden shack and a grain silo.

+The Prince stood outside the shack.
+The buildings had been well maintained.
+A neatly painted door opened and an old man in a leather apron looked at The Prince.

+“Greetings.”
+The Prince declared, as a Knight would.

+“Look at you, what a mess.” the old man replied informally.
+“You'd better come inside then.” and he left the doorway, leaving the door open.
+The Prince entered.
+A bare small room with a long tressel bench along the facing wall.
+The man had gone through another door to his left, which was open.